algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 Alignak is a monitoring framework.
 It is used to check your IT (or over) and to keep you informed about problems and performance degradation (mail, SMS, XMPP…).
 It can be used from small environments to very large (multi-datacenter, fail-over, load-balancing).

-**WARNING:** Alignak is still under development and may be unstable !
+**WARNING:** Alignak is still under development but is yet stable enough!
 The first release is however very close.

 During this tutorial, we'll install Alignak and its satellites, who are written mainly in Python.
-Those applications require a minimum knowledge with Linux and to be resourceful.
+Despite Alignak team is trying to make it an easy to set-up monitoring solution, Alignak and its satellites require a minimum knowledge with Linux and being resourceful.

-It can come in addition to the demo tutorial provided by the Alignak team: [Alignak Demo](https://github.com/Alignak-monitoring-contrib/alignak-demo).
+This tutorial comes in addition to the demo tutorial provided by the Alignak team: [Alignak Demo](https://github.com/Alignak-monitoring-contrib/alignak-demo).

 Almost all of Alignak's repositories have stable versions available via `pip`.
 But I'll try to provide each repository URL each time you install a new software.

 # Prerequisites

-> **Note:** This tutorial was performed on an Ubuntu 16.04 LTS server.
-Other Linux are also compatible.
+> **Note:** This tutorial was run on an Ubuntu 16.04 LTS server.
+Other Linux distributions are also compatible.

 ## Mandatory Requirements